 10. A licensee shall not receive credit hours for taking the same course or program sponsored by the same instructor or entity during consecutive licensure/renewal periods, unless the course has been substantially revised or updated.

-(b) A sponsor may request Committee approval of his/her continuing education course or program.
+(b) A sponsor may request Committee approval of his or her continuing education course or program.
 Any such request shall be made in writing to the Committee, and the Committee shall be furnished with the curriculum vitae of the instructor(s), the outline, syllabus, bibliography and other materials describing the course or program.
 The sponsor shall ensure that attendance will be taken per session and will provide certification of attendance, including the number of hours attended, to the Committee upon request.
 Sponsors of continuing education programs will be expected to maintain in their records the names of all continuing education attendees and the number of hours awarded for attendance at each program.

-(3) Verification and Recordkeeping.
+(2) Verification and Recordkeeping.

-(a) A licensee is required to maintain records of his/her 30 hours of continuing acupuncture education per renewal period, for at least two renewal cycles.
-The Committee may require that a licensee provide verification of his/her continuing acupuncture education credits at any time.
+(a) A licensee is required to maintain records of his or her 30 hours of continuing acupuncture education per renewal period, for at least two renewal cycles.
+The Committee may require that a licensee provide verification of his or her continuing acupuncture education credits at any time.
 The Committee’s inquiry shall not extend for a period exceeding two prior renewal periods.
 The Committee may randomly audit licensees’ continuing education credits.

-5.10: continued

 (b) If a continuing education statement submitted by an applicant for biennial license renewal is not approved, the applicant shall be so notified and the applicant may be granted a period of time by the Committee in which to correct the deficiencies noted.

 (c) The licensee shall retain a certificate of attendance or letter of attestation issued by a program sponsor for each CAE course or program.
 For each credit hour earned, the licensee must be able to document the following information: